-I Full and balanced country samples (baseline) while excluding the most Crisis-hit countries.
-17 П Baseline, while adding a triple interaction of the crisis-hit countries, the regulation indicator and the banking system exposure dummy (Crisis-hit#Reg#Bank(0/1)). Ш Baseline, but substitute the (double) Bank(0/1)# Reg interaction with the (double) Crisis-hit#Reg interaction.
-IV Baseline, but substitute the (double) Bank(0/1)#Reg interaction with the interaction of lagged GDP growth and the regulation indicator.
-V Baseline with a triple interaction (Bank(0/1)#Reg#GDP(-1%)) that captures the potentially amplifying effect of negative GDP growth as signalled by a (time-varying) dummy variable that is one when the real annual GDP growth is -1% or less and zero in all other cases.
-VI Baseline with a triple interaction that captures a time-invariant dummy variable that indicates countries that are in the 50th percentile of real GDP growth for the 2010 to 2017, on average (Bank(0/1)#Reg#GDPp50).
+Ι Full and balanced country samples (baseline) while excluding the most Crisis-hit countries.
+18 II Baseline, while adding a triple interaction of the crisis-hit countries, the regulation indicator and the banking system exposure dummy (Crisis-hit#Reg#Bank(0/1)).
+III Baseline, but substitute the (double) Bank(0/1)# Reg interaction with the (double) Crisis-hit#Reg interaction.
+IV Baseline, but substitute the (double) $Bank(0/1)$ #Reg interaction with the interaction of lagged GDP growth and the regulation indicator.
+V Baseline with a triple interaction $(Bank(0/1)#Reg#GDP(-1\%))$ that captures the potentially amplifying effect of negative GDP growth as signalled by a (time-varying) dummy variable that is one when the real annual GDP growth is -1% or less and zero in all other cases.
+VI Baseline with a triple interaction that captures a time-invariant dummy variable that indicates countries that are in the 50th percentile of real GDP growth for the 2010 to 2017, on average (Bank $(0/1)$ #Reg#GDPp50).
 VII Specification VI, while only keeping the announcement dummies.

-The set of robustness checks suggest that the reforms' effects might have been stronger in countries with adverse macroeconomic conditions.
+Findings on the robustness checks suggest that the reform effects might have played out stronger in countries with adverse macroeconomic conditions.

-When excluding jurisdictions undergoing a macroeconomic downturn from the balanced sample (specification I, Table 12, top panel), the temporary decline interactions for both ST and LT lending retain their significance.
+First, when excluding jurisdictions undergoing a macroeconomic downturn from the balanced sample (specification I, Table 12, top panel)^[1], the temporary decline interactions for both ST and LT lending retain their significance.
 Estimating the persistent effects also replicates previous results (not shown).

-When including a dummy for these countries (specification II), the main results remain unchanged, with some (weak) indication of an additional negative effect for these jurisdictions.
+When including a dummy for these countries (specification II), results remain unchanged, confirming that there is some (weak) indication of an additional negative effect for these jurisdictions.

-As a further robustness check, when replacing the banking system exposure by the rate of real GDP growth, a slowdown in SME lending growth emerges for countries with a negative rate of growth (specification IV, Table 12, second panel, GDP growth is however defined in positive terms).
-This finding suggests that a parallel macroeconomic driver could potentially reinforce the reforms' effect.
+As a further robustness check, when replacing the banking system exposure by the rate of real GDP growth, a similar slowdown in SME lending growth emerges for countries with a negative rate of growth (specification IV, Table 12, second panel, GDP growth is however defined in positive terms).
+This finding suggests another effect that might run in parallel and could potentially reinforce the regulation effect.